 Key Differences Between Cuttlefish vs Squid

 There are many key differences between cuttlefish vs squid.
 Given their extremely different species classifications, cuttlefish look very different from squid.
-Cuttlefish come in a wide variety of colors, while squid are often more neutrally colored- however, they are both capable of changing colors based on their environments.
+Cuttlefish come in different shapes compared to squid- however, they are both capable of changing colors based on their environments.
 Squid also grow far larger than cuttlefish, and their reproductive habits differ greatly.

 Let’s go over all of these fascinating differences in detail now.